Online Nursing Practice

 - Completion of an application for admission.

-- Official documentation of the actual number of verified clinical hours completed during the master's program of study within 10 weeks after the initial start date.
+- Submission of official documentation of the actual number of verified clinical hours completed during the post-baccalaureate program of study within 10 weeks after the initial start date.
 This requirement may come in the form of the credentialing documents used to verify the hours for certification examination or a statement from the graduate degree-granting institution verifying the actual number of hours completed during the master's program.

 - Submission of official transcripts from all post-secondary institutions attended within 10 weeks after the initial start date.